Startup Project

 01

-"I have to open three other sites just to check my points balance."
+We observed — 50% never checked their points balance between trips.
+"I have to open three other sites just to check."

 02